-- Schedule B Question: At any time during 2012, did you have an interest in or a signature or other authority over a financial account in a foreign country, such as a bank account, securities account, or other financial account?
-See page B-2 for exceptions and filing requirements for Form TD F 90-22.1 - Checking the box that says "No", subjects a taxpayer to a possible criminal charge of filing a false income tax return which is a felony.
+- Schedule B Question: At any time during 2013, did you have a financial interest in or signature authority over a financial account (such as a bank account, securities account, or brokerage account) located in a foreign country?
+See instructions..... - If "Yes," are you required to file FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR), formerly TD F 90-22.1, to report that financial interest or signature authority?
+See FinCEN Form 114 and its instructions for filing requirements and exceptions to those requirements - Checking the box that says "No", subjects a taxpayer to a possible criminal charge of filing a false income tax return which is a felony.